On B type family of Dubrovin-Frobenius manifolds and their integrable systems: Abstract

 \section{Abstract}

-According to M.Bertola and D.Zuo there is a two--index series of Dubrovin--Frobenius manifold structures associated to a B type Coxeter group.
-We study the relations between these structures for the different values of the indices.
+According to D.Zuo and an unpublished work of M.Bertola, there is a two--index series of Dubrovin--Frobenius manifold structures associated to a B type Coxeter group.
+We study the relations between these structures for the different values of these indices.
 We show that part of the data of such Dubrovin--Frobenius manifold indexed by $(k,l)$ can be recovered by the $(k+r,l+r)$ Dubrovin--Frobenius manifold.
-Continuing the program of \cite{BDbN} we associate an infinite system of commuting PDEs to any difference of the indices $d = l-k \in \NN$.
-Every such system is an extension of the dispersionless BKP hierarchy.
+Continuing the program of \cite{BDbN} we associate an infinite system of commuting PDEs to these Dubrovin--Frobenius manifolds and show that these PDEs extend the dispersionless BKP hierarchy.